 All applications follow the University of Worcester full-time admissions regulations and procedures.
-All applicants, irrespective of their pathway into the course, will be required to attend a small group interview prior to acceptance onto the course.
+All applicants, irrespective of their pathway into the course, will be invited to attend a small group interview prior to acceptance onto the course.

-All applicants complete the UCAS application form
+All applicants complete the UCAS application form.

-Each application will be considered by UW Registry Admissions and the appropriate Course Leader
+Each application will be considered by University of Worcester Registry Admissions and the appropriate Course Leader.

-Evidence of qualifications will be checked
+Evidence of qualifications will be checked.

-References and personal statements will inform the selection of candidates:
+References and personal statements will inform the selection of candidates;